-With a base of tart and jammy fruit and a topping of crispy and buttery oat crumble, no one will be able to resist this Mixed Fruit and Basil Crisp that can be easily tripled to make a family sized batch!
+With a base of tart and jammy fruit and a topping of crispy and buttery oat crumble, no one will be able to resist this Mixed Fruit and Basil Crisp!

-It’s possible that my mixed fruit crumble (or crisp, whatever you want to call it) is the easiest dessert to put together, that can also be eaten for breakfast with no guilt whatsoever!
+It’s possible that my mixed fruit crisp (or crumble, whatever you call it where you are) is the easiest dessert to put together.
+Also, it can be eaten for breakfast with no guilt whatsoever!
 Made with whatever fruit you have languishing in the fridge, you don’t even have to make a special trip to the store.

 For the Filling